Caleb Folan: International career

 Through his grandfather, who was from Inis Mór, and his grandmother, from Galway, Folan is eligible to play for the Republic of Ireland.
 In March 2007, manager Steve Staunton called on the 'granny rule' to bring Folan into his squad for the UEFA Euro 2008 qualifying campaign, after a passport was issued at the 11th hour.
 The decision attracted comment for overlooking other in-form strikers playing outside the Premier League and with closer ties to the Republic of Ireland.

 However, Folan was forced to pull out of the squad due to injury.
 A hamstring tear also forced Folan out of the Republic's squad for games against Ecuador and Bolivia in May 2007.

 In October 2008, under new manager Giovanni Trapattoni, Folan was one of several uncapped players selected to play for a Republic of Ireland XI in a challenge match against Nottingham Forest, scoring the first goal in a 2–0 win.
 He was added to the squad for the subsequent 2010 FIFA World Cup qualifier against Cyprus and appeared as an injury-time substitute.
 He was brought on as a substitute against Italy in the World Cup qualifiers, and set up the equalising goal scored by Robbie Keane in the 87th minute.

+Personal life

+Folan was born on 16 October 1982 in Leeds, England.
+After retiring from professional football, he worked as a massage therapist.
+He has enjoyed creating art as a hobby.